Briguy52/brian-website-2017/_posts/2015-08-08-Vanishing Point.md

 Via EMS, about 3 days.
 Note that it takes a day or two to communicate with the retailer after you submit the order to work out shipping and all that.
 But once it’s shipped and I received a tracking number, it took about 3 days for the package to travel from Japan to Chicago.

 **Who did you buy it from and would you recommend them?**
 I went with ‘Komamono Honpo’ on Rakuten.
-Yes, I would definitely recommend them but with one caveat (see end of this post).
+Yes, I would definitely recommend them.

 **Do you like this pen?
 Would you buy it again if you lost it?**
 Yes I like this pen.
 I would buy it again if I lost it.

-####Aesthetics and Design
+###Aesthetics and Design

 <img alt="Photo: Vanishing Point" src="http://nmlin.org/Images/Vanishing/2.jpg" style="max-width:630px;">